5 Magnificent Facts About the Mayon Volcano

-Described by experts as the worst Mayon eruption ever recorded, the February 1, 1814 tragedy claimed a total of 1, 2000 lives.
+Described by experts as the worst Mayon eruption ever recorded, the February 1, 1814 tragedy claimed a total of 12, 000 lives.
 The eruption engulfed and destroyed most villages of Albay and Camarines as recorded in volume 51 of “Blair and Robertson”.

-Mayon Volcano is Philippines’ most active volcano
+2. Mayon Volcano is the Philippines’ most active volcano

-Mayon has remained in the public eye in recent years for one reason: it’s the country most active volcano.
+Mayon has remained in the public eye in recent years for one reason: it’s the country’s most active volcano.
 In fact, records show that Mayon Volcano has erupted almost 50 times for the past 400 years.

-Mayon Volcano’s longest eruption lasted for 7 days
+3. Mayon Volcano’s longest eruption lasted for 7 days

-Cagsawa Ruins was once home to snakes
+4. Legend has it that the nearby Cagsawa Church was once home to snakes

 Constructed in 1724 by Franciscan friars, the baroque church is one of Albay’s popular tourist spots.
-The name came from kag meaning “owner” and sawa which pertains to a “phyton”, a type of snake.
+The name came from kag meaning “owner” and sawa which pertains to a “phyton,” a type of snake.
 Legend has it that the church once kept snakes before it was destroyed by volcanic eruptions.

-The name Mayon originated from Magayon which literally means “beautiful”.
-A local folklore reveals that Magayon was actually an ancient princess who was forced to marry his wicked suitor, Pagtuga, after the latter kidnapped his father.
-During the day of the wedding, Magayon’s true love, Panganoron, tried to rescue the princess with the help of several men.
+Local folklore reveals that Magayon was actually an ancient princess who was forced to marry his wicked suitor, Pagtuga after the latter kidnapped his father.
+On the day of the wedding, Magayon’s true love, Panganoron, tried to rescue the princess with the help of several men.